 What’s the Difference Between the Standard Service Offer and Price to Compare in Ohio?

-The Standard Service Offer for your utility is the current rate for your electricity per kWh if you don’t shop for an alternate supplier.
+The Standard Service Offer for your utility, also called the Standard Choice Offer, is the rate you’ll pay if you don’t choose an alternate supplier.
 That rate will be in effect for 1-4 months depending on your utility company.

 The Price to Compare is calculated for each individual customer and shown on your electricity bill.
 This is based on an annualized estimate utility rate.
+It incorporates both the current SSO and any prior SSO rate history.
 Your estimated price to compare may be above or below the current SSO.

 We post the current Standard Service Offer on our shopping page as a comparison point.
 But you should look at your bill to see your individual price to compare.
 Start shopping by entering your zip code below, or read on to find out more about how the utility Price to Compare and Standard Service Offer are calculated.